freenas/freenas-docs/userguide/virtualmachines.rst

 Verify that the configuration is complete.
 Go to the Rancher web interface and click
 :menuselection:`INFRASTRUCTURE --> Hosts`.
-Verify a host with the Rancher IP address is shown, configuration is complete and Rancher is ready to use.
+When a host with the Rancher IP address is shown, configuration is complete and Rancher is ready to use.

 For more information on Rancher, see the Rancher